Gorongosa Park Open - Reservations are required. Call +258 878497094

 Protecting one of the worlds most beautiful places.

-“Our Gorongosa,” the inspirational film by Tangled Bank Studios and Gorongosa Media is debuting on local public television stations across the USA this summer and nationally in the USA on WORLD Channel
+“Our Gorongosa,” the inspirational film by Tangled Bank Studios and Gorongosa Media is debuting on local public television stations across the USA this summer and nationally in the USA on the WORLD Channel on August 1st.

 Gorongosa National Park is perhaps Africa’s Greatest Conservation Story.
 Visit and see why this has been called one of the “Last Wild Places” by National Geographic.